All Products

 Generate and deploy the game code

-1. After everything is ready, send your request to Cline:
+1. After all configurations are complete, submit your request to Cline:

-Write a 2048 game, deploy it on an Alibaba Cloud ESA routine, and show the default access URL provided by ER.
+Write a 2048 game, deploy it on an Alibaba Cloud ESA routine, and display the default access URL.

 2. After the 2048 game is generated and deployed, you can access the game page using the domain name provided by ESA.
-The entire process, from sending the request to the AI to accessing the game on the public network, can be completed in minutes.
+The building and deployment take only a few minutes.

 image